platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/deploy.md

 ## Set the resources for your Laravel

-The configuration of Laravel application is almost done.
+The configuration of your Laravel application is almost done.
 You now successfully defined the specificities of your application and the services you intend to use.
 This translates in a series of specific containers.

-You now have to ensure that each of those containers benefit from the optimal amount of resources by running this interactive command:
+You now have to ensure that each of those containers benefits from the optimal amount of resources by running this interactive command:

 ```bash